Shearling Sheepskin Cleaning & Care

 Sheepskin contains lanolin, a naturally antibacterial substance that keeps feet fresh.
 If your slippers start to develop mild natural odors from wear, you can refresh them by sprinkling baking soda in the slippers and letting them sit overnight.
 In the morning, vacuum the inside of the slippers.
 To remove stronger odors from your sheepskin slippers, you can put them in the freezer for 24 to 48 hours.

-When you receive your sheepskin rug or home item, don't worry if the wool appears flattened from the tight packaging—wool fibers are quite resilient and will bounce back to their original springy appearance in no time.
+When you receive your sheepskin rug or home decor item, don't worry if the wool appears flattened from the tight packaging—wool fibers are quite resilient and will bounce back to their original springy appearance in no time.
 A vigorous shake can also help restore the soft, fluffy appearance of the wool.
 Any fold marks from packaging will disappear once the item has been removed from the package for several days.

-When your rug is dry, fluff the wool back to its full shape by brushing it thoroughly with a wire brush.
+When your rug is fully dry, fluff the wool back to its full shape by brushing it thoroughly with a wire brush.

 SHEEPSKIN RUG CARE FAQS